 The terroir is responsible for that unique flavour, typical from a certain place, which expresses itself inside the wine.
 It is the miracle of the land, the climate, its geography, its geology…to sum up, it is a combination of factors that enables the elaboration of wines which are made in the same way.

-Each area and each valley of appellation Rioja has its own characteristics, which depend on the existing relation between climate-ground-vine.
-Do not forget about the importance of the production techniques that have to be used in the elaboration.
+Each area and each valley of appellation Rioja has its own characteristics, which depend on the existing relationship between climate-ground-vine.
+Do not forget about the importance of the production techniques that have to be utilized in the elaboration.
 Together, they determine the features of each wine.

-Bodegas Berceo´s vineyards are distributed throughout different municipalities, what enables the exploitation the different characteristics of each land, as well as the ones provided by each variety of grape.
+Bodegas Berceo´s vineyards are distributed throughout different municipalities, which enables the exploitation of the different characteristics from each land, as well as the ones provided by each grape variety.